 - Official transcripts from any other college, university, post-secondary institution, or testing agency where the student has earned or attempted credit

 Transfer Credit Awarded

-Students will receive transfer credit of the full 64 hours required for the CCAF AAS degree.
-They will additionally receive 4 credit hours of HLSC 1310, Wellness and Healthy Lifestyle, based on the physical requirements of their role as airmen.
+Students will receive transfer credit of the full 60 hours required for the CCAF AAS degree.

 Webster University undergraduate degree completion requirements are as follows: